-Once confronted with three-threat scenario i.e. internal upheavals, an external threat from neighbouring India and terrorism, Pakistan heavily invested to tap the potential of its tourism industry and successfully leveraged to emerge as one of the top tourist destinations.
+Once confronted with three-threat scenarios i.e., internal upheavals, an external threat from neighboring India, and terrorism, Pakistan heavily invested in tapping the potential of its tourism industry and successfully leveraged it to emerge as one of the top tourist destinations.

-Known for its bewitching natural beauty, cultural richness, and unparalleled hospitality offered to tourists, renowned publications like Forbes and Condé Nast Traveller have lauded Pakistan as a top destination for 2020.
+Known for its charming natural beauty, cultural richness, and unparalleled hospitality offered to tourists, renowned publications like Forbes and Condé Nast Traveller have lauded Pakistan as a top destination for 2020.

-In this article, Graana.com explores famous tourist attractions, challenges and the potential areas that can be improved, to drive the economy through the tourism industry.
-Get to know dams in Pakistan.
+In this article, Graana.com explores famous tourist attractions, challenges, and the potential areas that can be improved to drive the economy through the tourism industry.

 Major Tourist Attractions in Pakistan